jonsimonsen/webaoa/README.md

 -Added description of services as a table.

 v0.35: Planning to try some cleanup.
+-Under development...
--After v0.3, there are some elements with the same id on different pages.
-Should refactor these to use class instead.
+-After v0.3, Some elements had the same id on different pages.
+These have been refactored to use classes instead.
+-Used chaining and started using elements with multiple classes.
 -Fixed some misleading text, and solved an issue that generated a horizontal scroll bar (overflow-x).